turingschool/career-development-curriculum-site/module_four/negotiations.md

 ### Other Parts of the Offer to Consider: Equity
 Learn the lingo:
 * Stock Option: Contract given by the company which allows you to purchase shares in the company at a later date, and allows you to sell those shares for profit.
+  * Options are granted on your hire date.
+After your first year, you can exercise 25% of your options.
+Starting your second year, you will vest about 21 more options every month.
+Hopefully the company's value is increasing during this time, and in your fourth year, you are fully vested and can buy all of your options.
 * Strike Price: The price per share at the last valuation when your stock options were granted.
 * Cliff: A time period usually imposed before your options begin to vest.
 * Exercise: To “exercise” an option is to make a choice to buy the shares (or not).
 The “exercise period” is a window of time you have to make this decision.